Version 1.1 | Dated: May 2018

 If you feel that your personal data has been processed in a way that does not meet the GDPR, you have a specific right to lodge a complaint with the relevant supervisory authority.
 The supervisory authority will then tell you of the progress and outcome of your complaint.
 The supervisory authority in the UK is the Information Commissioner’s Office.

-Please address any questions or requests relating to this Notice to our Data Protection Office at firstname.lastname@example.org or write to:
+Please address any questions or requests relating to this Notice to our Data Protection Officer at firstname.lastname@example.org or write to:

 Data Protection Officer